 That advocates must seek to provide the highest service is without doubt and, as every baby barrister and fresh-faced solicitor knows, excellence in advocacy begins not at the moment of standing up in court, but long before.
 Case preparation is key, and without effective litigation support an advocate’s performance is at risk before it has begun.
 Incomplete bundles, missed disclosure deadlines and ineffective data management can prove decidedly damaging.

-In the wake of this judgement, there remains talk of the Bar boycotting the Scheme, and it will be interesting to observe how the next few months unfold.
+In the wake of this judgment, there remains talk of the Bar boycotting the Scheme, and it will be interesting to observe how the next few months unfold.
 That advocates can continue to rely on litigation support partners such as Legastat to help prepare for an effective advocacy performance remains a welcome certainty.